 Upper Butte Creek Falls is a beautiful 20 foot waterfall located near Scotts Mills, Oregon.
-This waterfall has similar geologic form as the waterfalls at Silver Falls State Park, as there is a large, deep cave behind the falls.
+This waterfall has a similar geologic form as the waterfalls at Silver Falls State Park, as there is a large, deep cave behind the falls.
 Most of the time you can walk behind the waterfall and admire the unique perspective.

 Upper Butte Creek Falls is along the easy Butte Creek Falls Loop Hike and there is a taller waterfall downstream, Butte Creek Falls.

 From the town of Scotts Mills, follow Crooked Finger Road for 11 1/2 miles (2 miles past the end of the pavement) and turn left onto Road 400, signed for Butte Creek Falls and drive another 2 miles to the trailhead.
-The trail lead to the base of the falls in 1/4 mile (stay right at the first fork then left at the second).
+The trail leads to the base of the falls in 1/4 mile (stay right at the first fork then left at the second).

 4. Upper McCord Creek Falls

 Upper McCord Creek Falls is a beautiful 2.2 mile out and back trail located near Cascade Locks, Oregon that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.

 John B Yeon Trailhead: Traveling east on I-84, take Exit #35/Ainsworth.
 Turn left at the stop sign, then immediately turn right onto the Frontage Rd.
 Drive east on Frontage Rd for 2.1 miles and turn right into the trailhead parking lot.
 The lot will be just before the road re-enters the highway.